Three Ways to Ensure Resilient Supply Chains

 High-Tech Electronics and Medical Device Supply Chains

-Like the household goods and groceries that are virtually unavailable, the same is true for components, subassemblies, and raw materials used to build consumer electronics and medical devices.
+Like the household goods and groceries that were virtually unavailable, the same is true for components, subassemblies, and raw materials used to build consumer electronics and medical devices.
 In our global economy, it has become extremely difficult for manufacturing companies to gain the necessary visibility into their supply chain partners’ ecosystems.
-The current pandemic has made the risk to business continuity and growth even more extreme.
-In fact, an early March survey of Institute for Supply Management (ISM) members and the professional community showed that almost 75% of companies are reporting supply chain disruptions.
+The pandemic has made the risk to business continuity and growth even more extreme.
+In fact, a survey of Institute for Supply Management (ISM) members and the professional community showed that almost 75% of companies reported supply chain disruptions due to the pandemic and Statista reports further supply chain disruptions.

 Complex designs and supply chains that drive the development and delivery of today’s high-tech electronics and medical devices make disruptions even more pronounced.
-As we see with the COVID-19 pandemic, recent tornados in Tennessee, past hurricanes in the Gulf of Mexico, or labor unrest in other parts of the world—threats brought by natural or man-made disasters—can impact your supply chain, whether you have a global network or rely on partners across town.
+As we see with the COVID-19 pandemic, recent multistate tornados, past hurricanes in the Gulf of Mexico, or political unrest, threats brought by natural or man-made disasters can impact your supply chain—whether you have a global network or rely on partners across town.

 Delivering New Products to Market